Battle of Waterloo: Aftermath

 Peregrine Maitland's 1st Foot Guards, who had defeated the Chasseurs of the Middle Guard, were mistakenly thought to have defeated the Grenadiers of the Old Guard.
 They were thus awarded the title of Grenadier Guards in recognition of their feat and adopted bearskins in the style of the Grenadiers.
 Britain's Household Cavalry likewise adopted the cuirass in 1821 in recognition of their success against their armoured French counterparts.
 The effectiveness of the lance was noted by all participants and this weapon subsequently became more widespread throughout Europe; the British converted their first light cavalry regiment to lancers in 1816.
 Their uniforms, of Polish origin, were based on those of the Imperial Guard lancers.

-Teeth of tens of thousands of dead soldiers were removed by surviving troops, locals or even scavengers who had travelled there from Britain, then used for making denture replacements in Britain and elsewhere.
+Tens of thousands of dead soldiers' teeth were removed by surviving troops, locals or even scavengers who had travelled there from Britain, then used for making denture replacements in Britain and elsewhere.
 The so-called "Waterloo teeth" were in demand because they came from relatively healthy young men.
 Despite the efforts of scavengers both human and otherwise, human remains could still be seen at Waterloo a year after the battle.